typeorm/typeorm/docs/repository-api.md

 // executes UPDATE user SET firstName = Rizzrak WHERE id = 1
 ```

 * `upsert` - Inserts a new entity or array of entities unless they already exist in which case they are updated instead.
+Supported by AuroraDataApi, Cockroach, Mysql, Postgres, and Sqlite database drivers.

 ```typescript
 await repository.update([